 - Push the pulp through a fine sieve (the seeds will not get into the sauce).

-- The other halve of the strawberries are quartered and then sliced in half.
+- Quarter the other half of the strawberries and then slice them in half.
 The pieces of strawberries are mixed through the sauce.

 - Chill for about an hour and it's ready to serve.